 Step 4: Remove the bark, it has no reason to stay in

 Some customers who enjoy a stronger tea will soak the tea overnight with the bark.
 This is not necessary unless you want a stronger taste.
 Once you have boiled the bark once you can throw it away.
+Please strain the tea through a cheesecloth to ensure there is no bark left.

 Step 5: Enjoy!
 The finished beverage is the tasty and healthy Palo Azul Tea